-Richard & Marcia Grassmyer
+Richard and Marcia Grassmyer

 Although they were born almost a continent apart, Richard and Marcia Grassmyer met in the heart of the Midwest and put their hearts into helping those in Washington County.